kmatulewicz/SyliusBaselinkerPlugin/README.md

 How to test plugin
 ===================
-Fastest method to run dev environment is to use docker:
+The fastest method to run dev environment is to use docker:

     ```bash
     docker compose up -d